inspire-eu-validation/INSPIRE-Validator-Container/README.md

 This will ensure that all the Validator's requests to the Registry are redirected to the server, using these local Registry resources instead.

-For further configuration, please download the file inspire-validator-2025.1.zip and follow the instructions in the README.md file inside the .zip file.
+For further configuration, please download the file `inspire-validator-2025.1.zip` and follow the instructions in the `README.md` file inside the .zip file.

 ## Contributing

-We welcome contributions from Member States, implementers and the wider community.
+We welcome contributions from Member States, implementers and the wider INSPIRE community.

 To contribute: